aranhaqg/tags-api/README.md

 # How to test the API
 The GraphQL interface have a docs session that list all possible queries and mutations.
 The link to this interface is https://secure-depths-05821.herokuapp.com/graphiql.

+In this app you can: create tickets, list all tickets and list all tags.
-Above we have examples of mutations and queries:
+Above we have examples of the respective mutation and queries:

 ```
 mutation {
   createTicket (input: {
     userId: 2,
     title: "Davi Aranha",
     tags: ["Pending"]
   }){
     ticket{